erik-on-github/sw-pet-project/readme.md

 jQuery animations are used; Mouse control/WASD + Enter;

 I want to add:
-.Change fighter on click
+1)Change fighter on click;
-.Collection and display of statistics
+2)Collection and display of statistics;
-.Disable the fighter's ability to move while firing .Make the page shrink resistant on Ctrl + mousewheel
+3)Disable the fighter's ability to move while firing;
+4)Make the page shrink resistant on Ctrl + mousewheel;